Site logo

 There are four main horse gaits: the walk, trot, canter/lope, and gallop, each describing a different speed.

 • Walking: The walk is the easiest and most common gait.
 It involves the animal moving at a walking pace, translating to about 4 miles/hour for the average healthy horse.
-Your horse will spend most of the day walking as it’s a very comfortable gait.
+Your horse will spend most of the day walking as it’s a comfortable gait.

 • Trotting: Trotting is slightly faster than walking.
-But it’s still a very comfortable gait for the horse, and you’ll occasionally find the horse playing around at trotting pace.
+But it’s still a comfortable gait for the horse, and you’ll occasionally find the horse playing around at trotting pace.
 Trotting speeds rarely exceed 8 miles/hour.

 • Canter: The canter, also known as a lope, is faster than the trot but slower than a full gallop.
 It’s the sweet spot for pleasure riders.
 Yet, it’s the most uncomfortable gait for the horse as the bouncy motion takes a toll on its back and knees.
 Horses can canter at speeds up to 17 miles/hour.

 • Gallops: The gallop is the horse’s fastest speed.
 That’s why most people call it the “run.”
 It consumes lots of energy, tiring the horse quickly.
-However, gallops are very comfortable for the horse over the first few miles.
+However, gallops are comfortable for the horse over the first few miles.
 The speeds can reach 30 miles/hour.

 A Little About Endurance Racing